MonashBioinformaticsPlatform/polyApipe/README.md

 subset(ah, rdataclass == "EnsDb" & species == "Homo sapiens")$title
 subset(ah, rdataclass == "EnsDb" & species == "Mus musculus")$title
 ```

+Note the genome version must be compatible with the genome used with CellRanger.
+The most pertinent example being that if CellRanger was used with GRCm38 (mm10) for Mus musculus, use Ensembl version 102.

 ### Lower level processing in R